Admission Controller

 kubectl apply -f https://github.com/fairwindsops/polaris/releases/latest/download/webhook.yaml

-helm repo add fairwinds-stable https://charts.fairwinds.com/stable helm upgrade --install polaris fairwinds-stable/polaris --namespace polaris \ --set webhook.enable=true --set dashboard.enable=false
+helm repo add fairwinds-stable https://charts.fairwinds.com/stable helm upgrade --install polaris fairwinds-stable/polaris --namespace polaris --create-namespace \ --set webhook.enable=true --set dashboard.enable=false

 # Workload Types